The Climate Safe Homes pilot supported healthy indoor temperatures for households on low incomes through energy upgrades.

 CSH model on screen

-The Climate Safe Homes pilot developed a model to improve indoor temperatures for people living with a temperature-impacted chronic health condition or disability and low income.
+The Climate Safe Homes pilot developed a scalable service model to improve indoor temperatures.

 Learn more